Copper Cliff: History

-When the Canadian Pacific Railway was being constructed in the region in 1883, blacksmith Tom Flanagan discovered chalcopyrite deposits in the area of what is now Copper Cliff.
+When the Canadian Pacific Railway was under construction in the region in 1883, blacksmith Tom Flanagan discovered chalcopyrite deposits in the area of what is now Copper Cliff.
 The ore was initially shipped to a smelting plant in Constable Hook, New Jersey, where it was discovered that the ore was rich in nickel.
-Robert M. Thompson discovered the first commercially viable method of separating Pentlandite-borne Nickel from Chalcopyrite-borne Copper in 1893, and nickel mining in the Sudbury area began in 1902.
+Robert M. Thompson discovered the first commercially viable method of separating Pentlandite-borne Nickel from Chalcopyrite-borne Copper in 1893, and nickel mining in the Sudbury area began throughout the 1890s.
+Large-scale nickel mining began in 1902 with the formation of the International Nickel Company backed by American banker J.P.
+Morgan and Charles Schwab.

 Copper Cliff was founded as a company town by the Canadian Copper Company in the 1890s.
 When Copper Cliff was incorporated in 1901, it had a larger population than the Town of Sudbury.
-The International Nickel Company of Canada, later known as Inco, was incorporated in Copper Cliff in 1916.
+In 1916, the company was accused of selling metals from Canada to Germany during World War One.
+This led to the company forming a Canadian subsidiary, the International Nickel Company of Canada, later known as Inco, which was incorporated in Copper Cliff in 1916.

+As a company town, Copper Cliff's early residential development coincided with strict segregation by class and nationality.
+The company's engineers and administrative employees, which were primarily English Canadians, Americans, and Britons lived in planned housing created by the company and with distance away from the mine.
+Conversely, many immigrant workers such as Poles, Finns, Italians, and French Canadians worked in a less developed area of the city just south of the mine often referred to as "Shantytown" because of the quantity of shacks and shanties present.

 The City of Sudbury attempted to annex Copper Cliff a number of times in order to gain municipal taxation rights to the mining facilities in the community, but these attempts were rejected by the Ontario Municipal Board due to incompatibilities with federal and provincial mining taxation rules.
 As part of municipal restructuring in 1973, the town was annexed by the city as part of the creation of the Regional Municipality of Sudbury.
 At the time of the annexation, about 4,000 people lived in Copper Cliff.
 A ceremony was held by residents on 31 December 1972 to mourn the loss of the town.
 Some residents opposed the merger, and had formed a committee to oppose it.